-To create HP Recovery media:
+To create HP Recovery media using HP Recovery Manager:

-IMPORTANT: For a tablet with a detachable keyboard, connect the tablet to the keyboard base before beginning these steps.

-- 1. Type recovery in the taskbar search box, and then select HP Recovery Manager. - 2.
+- IMPORTANT: For a tablet with a detachable keyboard, connect the tablet to the keyboard base before beginning these steps. - 1.
+Type recovery in the taskbar search box, and then select HP Recovery Manager. - 2.
 Select Create recovery media, and then follow the on-screen instructions.

-If you ever need to recover the system, see Recovering using HP Recovery Manager on page 47.
+If you need to recover the system, see Recovering using HP Recovery Manager on page 52.